dotnet/msbuild/documentation/High-level-overview.md

 The MSBuild markup language is a subset of XML with a focus on describing a project.
 An advanced example of this, is our own MSBuild executable's [project here](../src/MSBuild/MSBuild.csproj).

 The MSBuild XML is built around representing a project's data.
 It uses various elements to do so:
-- [Items](https://learn.microsoft.com/visualstudio/msbuild/msbuild-items) are inputs to the build system, mostly to tasks or targets.
-They can represent project files, code files, libraries and most things that a project can depend on.
+- [Items](https://learn.microsoft.com/visualstudio/msbuild/msbuild-items) are data enumerations, where single element is a string value with optional enumeration of key-value strings - so called `metadata`. `Items` represent project files, code files, libraries and most things that a project can depend on.
+Together with `Properties`, `Items` are data inputs to the build system - mostly to tasks or targets.
 - [Properties](https://learn.microsoft.com/visualstudio/msbuild/msbuild-properties) are name value pairs, they're used to store data that is used throughout the build.
 - [Tasks](https://learn.microsoft.com/visualstudio/msbuild/msbuild-tasks) are how actions are defined in MSBuild, they're a unit of executable code to perform build operations.
 Many tasks are defined within MSBuild itself, but tasks can also be authored by third parties by implementing the `ITask` interface.
 - [Targets](https://learn.microsoft.com/visualstudio/msbuild/msbuild-targets) represents a group of tasks, in which their order matters.
 It is a set of instructions for the MSBuild engine to build from.

 These attributes are defined within project files (`.csproj`, `.vbproj` etc.).
 The solution files (`.sln`) are not written with MSBuild XML.
 They are originally exclusive to Visual Studio and yet the MSBuild command-line application can parse them to find projects to build.
 It does so by converting the solution file to a MSBuild project file in-memory and acts upon it instead.
-More on this in the `Building Solutions` section.

 While the project file defines the data used for the build, the actual build instructions are generally imported from a common location through the `Import` element or [MSBuild SDKs](https://learn.microsoft.com/visualstudio/msbuild/how-to-use-project-sdk) that contain their own tasks and targets.
 One example that is widely used is the [`Microsoft.NET.Sdk`](https://learn.microsoft.com/dotnet/core/project-sdk/overview) from the .NET SDK.